The Charlotte Museum

-The Charlotte Museum Te Whare Takatāpui-Wāhine o Aotearoa, is a museum dedicated to lesbian sapphic histories in Auckland, New Zealand, located off Karangahape Road at 1A Howe Street, Freemans Bay, Auckland, New Zealand, Aotearoa.
-It is the only museum in the world dedicated solely to lesbian saphhic culture and history.
+The Charlotte Museum Te Whare Takatāpui-Wāhine o Aotearoa, is a museum dedicated to lesbian histories in Auckland, New Zealand, located off Karangahape Road at 1A Howe Street, Freemans Bay, Auckland, New Zealand, Aotearoa.
+It is the only museum in the world dedicated solely to lesbian culture and history.

 Background

-The purpose of the Charlotte Museum Te Whare Takatāpui-Wahine o Aotearoa is to collect, preserve, record and display lesbian sapphic herstory and cultural experience and the cultural heritage of Rainbow+ Communities in Aotearoa.
-As well as being a museum, it is home to the Saphira Research Library & Document Archive, is a Community Art Gallery and a community space used by Rainbow+ Communities for events and activities.
-The museum regularly hosts a range of events and activities such as walking tours, artist and educator talks focused on lesbian sapphic histories, and social events including speed dating, music nights, movie nights and quiz nights.
+The purpose of the Charlotte Museum Te Whare Takatāpui-Wahine o Aotearoa is to collect, preserve, record and display lesbian herstory and cultural experience and the cultural heritage of LGBTQIA+ communities in Aotearoa.
+As well as being a museum, it is home to the Saphira Research Library & Document Archive, is a Community Art Gallery and a community space used by LGBTQIA+ Communities for events and activities.
+The museum regularly hosts a range of events and activities such as walking tours, artist and educator talks focused on lesbian histories, and social events including speed dating, music nights, movie nights and quiz nights.
 They have a student internship programme organised with the teritary institutions such as AUT, and University of Auckland.
-People donate their items and objects to the collections of lesbian sapphic and Rainbow+ cultural material to be preserved, furthering the idea of a collective effort to preserve and display lesbian sapphic and Rainbow+ cultural heritage.
+People donate their items and objects to the collections of lesbian and LGBTQIA+ cultural material to be preserved, furthering the idea of a collective effort to preserve and display lesbian and LGBTQIA+ cultural heritage.